- Today’s first flight over 1.6 km took 3 minutes and delivered cc

-Significantly contributing to the future of crop yield, reduction of pesticides, and precision farming in China, XAG has been developing crop-dusting drones since 2013, and now accounts for more than half of China’s commercial drone flights.
-Integrated with visual recognition, artificial intelligence, farmland land information, and crop data, XAG also provides agricultural mapping drones and agricultural hardware services.
+Significantly contributing to the future of crop yield, reduction of pesticides, and precision farming in China, XAG has been developing crop-dusting drones since 2013 and now accounts for more than half of China’s commercial drone flights.
+Along with visual recognition, artificial intelligence, farmland land information, and crop data, XAG provides agricultural mapping drones and hardware services.
 Last year alone, XAG’s fleet of 40,000 drones performed over 6.5 million flights.

 In this trial, a select group of customers in Guangzhou can order their favorite food from a nearby noodle shop through the Drone Cargo WeChat application.
 The fresh food is prepared and then the cooked dish, carefully placed into an insulated box, is itself loaded into the waiting drone on a custom locker.
 The noodle shop is only 1.6 kilometers away, the flight to the first destination locker takes just under five minutes.
 The customer receives a notification on their phone about the approaching drone and directions to the nearest locker.
 The drone lands at a safe height, separated from people, and the customer retrieves their food.

 Meng Yu was the lucky first customer of this novel service.
 She ordered a Lanzhou beef noodle dish and excitedly declared: